shotover/shotover-proxy/docs/src/user-guide/configuration.md

 * All Redis requests are first batched and then sent to a remote Redis cluster in another region.
 This happens asynchronously and if the remote Redis cluster is unavailable it will not block operations to the current cluster.
 * Subsequently, all Redis actions get identified based on command type, counted and provided as a set of metrics.
 * The Redis request is then transform into a cluster aware request and routed to the correct node

-The entire example configuration can be found [here](/examples/redis-cluster-dr/topology.yaml).